ScratchAddons/website-v2/content/blog/v1-35-released.md

 ![Skewing demonstration](/assets/img/blog/v1-35-released/skew-demo.gif)

 You can use this to create slanted objects and italic text!
 To skew an object, enable the addon, then, while dragging a horizontal or vertical resize handle, hold <kbd>Ctrl</kbd> and drag parallel to the side.
-Hold <kbd>Ctrl</kbd> and <kbd>Alt</kbd> together to skew it out in both directions.
+Hold <kbd>Ctrl</kbd> and <kbd>Alt</kbd> simultaneously to skew it out in both directions.

 And yes, you can skew a selection of multiple objects as well.